awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-create.md

 # Create a Pipeline in CodePipeline<a name="pipelines-create"></a>

 You can use the AWS CodePipeline console or the AWS CLI to create a pipeline\.
 Pipelines must have at least two stages\.
-The first stage of a pipeline is required to be a source stage, and the pipeline is required to additionally have at least one other stage that is a build or deployment stage\.
+The first stage of a pipeline must be a source stage\.
+The pipeline must have at least one other stage that is a build or deployment stage\.

 You can add actions to your pipeline that are in an AWS Region different from your pipeline\.
-When an AWS service is the provider for an action, and this action type/provider type are in a different AWS Region from your pipeline, this is a cross\-region action\.
-For more information about cross\-region actions, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.
+A cross\-region action is one in which an AWS service is the provider for an action and the action type or provider type are in an AWS Region different from your pipeline\.
+For more information, see [Add a Cross\-Region Action in CodePipeline](actions-create-cross-region.md)\.

 You can also create pipelines that build and deploy container\-based applications by using Amazon ECS as the deployment provider\.
 Before you create a pipeline that deploys container\-based applications with Amazon ECS, you must create an image definitions file as described in [Image Definitions File Reference](file-reference.md)\.